amagimedia/avplumber/README.md

 -   `format` (string) - mandatory
 -   `url` (string of URL) - mandatory
 -   `options` (dictionary) - format options that will be passed to libavformat
+-   `seek_table` (string of file name) - if specified, binary file with native endianness with seek table will be written.
+-   `seek_table_text` (string of file name) - if specified, text file with seek table will be written.

+Format of binary seek table: 16-byte records containing:
+* timestamp of the frame in milliseconds: int64_t
+* bytes offset in the output file: uint64_t

+Format of text seek table: values as above separated by space, each record in one line

 ### `jack_sink`